SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.3/README.md

 ## Preparation

 This step would require the user to have the latest version of the **Expo Go** app installed on their mobile device.
 Scan the below QR code to download the app.
+Users can also directy head to ANdroid Playstore or APple Store and search for Expo Go and directly install the app.
 <p align="center">
   <img src="../assets/Expo_Go_QR.png" alt="Expo Go QR Code" width="200" height="200" />
 </p>